Gig reviews: Mika @ Bercy in Paris, France

 I kind of missed many songs because they happened on the other stage and wished I could have seen Love Today Tristan playing the opening in front of the audience.
 He looks young and I can remember how scared he seemed to be when he started in the band, soon he was having fun in the corner, then got his solo part hiding behind the gates and had now a role directly in front of the audience.
 So pleased to see Mika giving him some spotlight.

 In the end of the show Mika came on stage inside of a magical sparkling cake, the whole band played vividly and everything ended under colorful confetti rain.
 I was located next to a confetti machine and literally had my eyes and mouth full of paper.
 What a fantastic, colorful ending for the spectacle.

 I felt happy and grateful I was able to see the show, just being there was enough.
-Mika was like a little boy who playing with his costumes, the whole family gathered around him watching him, smiling and supporting.
+Mika was like a little boy playing with his costumes.
+His whole family was there to support him.
 The girls were there, even his little nephew was there.
 I know that creating a show like this means professional designing and planning, numerous hours of work and a lot of money but that’s still the impression I got.
 Melts my heart.